IgniteUI/igniteui-docfx/en/components/grids_templates/cell-editing.md

 Using Excel Style Editing allows the user to navigate trough the cells just as he would using the Excel, and ever so quickly edit them.

 Implementing this custom functionality can be done by utilizing the events of the grid.
-First we hook up to the grid's keydown events, and from here we can implement two functionalities:
+First we hook up to the grid's keydown events, and from there we can implement two functionalities:

 - Constant edit mode